zchochul/AliceO2/README.md

 ```c
 aliBuild build O2Physics --defaults o2 --debug
 ```
+But you can also use the update.sh script in the files of this repo.
+Paste it to the `alice/` directory and don't forget to use the `chmod` command before ;).
 Unfortunately, it takes a while and you have to do it quite often due to the constantly evolving system.
 You might want to use a bash script to update (look for `aliBuild.sh` in this repository).
 If you are working with WSL 2, you might want to use option `-j6` while building with aliBuild ;).
 Sometimes there are some errors if you are doing an update from the different branch than master.<br>

 ### Tip: Remembering the repo version